zalando/friboo/README.md

 Friboo encourages an "API First" approach based on the [Swagger specification](http://swagger.io/).
 As such, the REST API is defined as YAML.

 ## Why Friboo?
 [** These could use a bit more "selling."
-Show a bit more how these options make work faster, easier, solve problems.
-Also, there's no explicit mention of OAuth2 here, even though it's in the tagline.]
+Show a bit more how these options make work faster, easier, solve problems.]

 - Friboo allows you to first define your API in a portable, language-agnostic format, and then implement it (with the help of [swagger1st](https://github.com/sarnowski/swagger1st)).
 - It contains ready-made components/building blocks for your applications: An HTTP server, DB access layer, an audit log (in case you have compliance requirements to follow), and more.
 See [Helpful components](#helpful-components)).